-This article describes steps one can take to set up BitLocker automatically unlock a PC at startup via TPM in Windows 11.
+This article describes steps to set up BitLocker to automatically unlock a PC at startup via TPM in Windows 11.

-BitLocker helps protect your data on your computer so only authorized users have access to it.
+BitLocker helps protect your data on your computer so only authorized users can access it.
 In addition, new files created on a BitLocker-enabled drive will also be protected.

-BitLocker will automatically check the PC at startup to make sure that the computer has not been tampered with, including BIOS changes and other security risks.
+BitLocker will automatically check the PC at startup to ensure the computer has not been tampered with, including BIOS changes and other security risks.

-By default, a PC with a TPM chip which BitLocker recognizes, will automatically unlock the PC during startup.
-However, users can add additional security measures at startup to protect encrypted data.
+By default, a PC with a TPM chip, which BitLocker recognizes, will automatically unlock the PC during startup.
+However, users can add security measures at startup to protect encrypted data.

 If you have set up BitLocker to require users to insert a USB drive that contains a startup key and a PIN at startup before the computer starts, the steps below show you how to revert to the default behavior.